Drug Possession Lawyer.

 Charged with drug possession or another drug crime?
 Contact BRE Law.

 If you or a loved one is facing a drug possession charge or a different type of drug charge, you need an experienced criminal attorney on your side.
-BRE Law Partners Nrupa Patel and Andrew Wessler are former prosecutors turned criminal defense attorney who represent individuals charged with drug crimes throughout Macon County and the surrounding areas.
+BRE Law Partners Courtney Anderson, Nrupa Patel and Andrew Wessler have a depth of experience representing individuals charged with drug crimes throughout Macon County and the surrounding areas.
 Contact us for a free consultation.

 The BRE Law Criminal Law Blog